mfe-patterns/container-based-composition/README.md

 # container-based-composition
-Composition by lazy loading the micro frontends bundled using Javascript inside a container app.
+### Composition by lazy loading the micro frontends bundled using Javascript inside a container app.

+#### Use node version 14.X.X for seamless working fo the application.

 ## To run container app